CraftomeCJ/learningJournal/May2022/learningJournal20220527.md

 ## Personal Notes

-**Day 49 (Sunday) and today's main focus:** <br />
+**Day 54 (Friday) and today's main focus:** <br />
-Today till Sunday will be learning advance state management with useContext to manage global state management, work on a Udemy's Blog App.
+Today till Sunday will be learning and researching upcoming project tech stack.
 Try to master the workflow first.
 Do not rush and chase the pack.
 Do it at my own pace.

 ## What I had learned today?
 <!-- Throughout the day things may pop-up in my head that I may want to personally get done.
 This section is focused about my personal growth and should be an essential part of my work journal. -->